H0wl3r/Elastic_Lab/README.md

 # Elastic_Lab VM

 Enchance your analysis,detection and threat hunting skills in an Elastic focused lab enviroment.
 A windows 10 based VM backed with ElasticSearch and Kibana, Loaded with AtomicRedTeam to run your red team scripts.

+Elastic Services can take up to 5 minutes to load.
+Microsoft defender is deactivated and Elastic Agent acts as the primary AV only detecting threats and not preventing them.

 <details>
-<summary>**Dowload Elastic_Lab VM**</summary>
+<summary>**Download Elastic_Lab VM**</summary>
 <br>
 Link to | GoogleDrive |
 </details>